-Start with liquids and light foods (such as dry toast, bananas, and applesauce).
+Start with liquids and light foods (like dry toast, bananas, and applesauce).
 As you feel up to it, slowly return to your normal diet.

-Drink at least six to eight glasses of water or other nonalcoholic fluids a day.
+Drink at least 6 to 8 glasses of water or other nonalcoholic fluids a day.

-To avoid nausea, eat before taking narcotic pain medications.
+To avoid nausea, eat before taking narcotic pain medicines.

 Take all medicines as instructed.

-Take pain medications on time.
-Do not wait until the pain is bad before taking your medications.
+Take pain medicines on time.
+Do not wait until the pain is bad before taking your medicines.

 Avoid alcohol while on pain medicines.

 Sit or lie down when possible.
 Put a pillow under your heel to raise your foot above the level of your heart.

 Wrap an ice pack or bag of frozen peas in a thin cloth.
 Place it over your bandaged foot for no longer than 20 minutes.
 Do this three times a day.

-You can drive again in seven days or as instructed by your doctor.
+You can drive again in seven days or as instructed by your healthcare provider.

 Wear your surgical shoe at all times unless told otherwise by your healthcare provider.

 Use crutches or a cane as directed.

-Follow your doctor’s instructions about putting weight on your foot.
+Follow your healthcare provider’s instructions about putting weight on your foot.

 Do not shower for 48 hours.

 When you can shower again, cover the bandage or cast with a plastic bag to keep it dry.

-Don’t remove your bandage until your doctor tells you to.
-If your bandage gets wet or dirty, check with your doctor.
+Don’t remove your bandage until your healthcare provider tells you to.
+If your bandage gets wet or dirty, check with your healthcare provider.
 You can likely replace it with a clean, dry one.

 It is normal to have the following: